 Within one week after the first appointment in Gemeentehuis, you will receive a letter with the PIN and PUK sent to your house.
 On the second visit, the Registry Office will take this letter and ask you for a new 4-digit PIN code of your choice.
 The PUK number is required when one forgets the PIN code.
 Therefore, store the information carefully for avoiding the inconvenience to reset the PIN code in the Registry Office.

 » F Card Payment and Collection

 The cost of the F Card is €20.70.
 You only make payment upon collection of your F Card on the second appointment date.
-There is a machine which accepts coins and dollar note up to €5o.
-Some machine may not be able to accept the new €5o note.
+There is a machine that accepts coins and dollar notes up to €5o.
+Some machines may not be able to accept the new €5o note.
 Firstly, scan the invoice barcode given by the cashier against the machine reader.
 Then, make payment.
-Pass the receipt to the counter and exchange for the eID.
+Pass the receipt to the counter and exchange it for the eID.
 The staff will take back the temporary paper identification too.

 » Fast Method of Collecting the F Card